VictorTaelin/absal-ex/README.md

 9. Invalid state

-To solve that problem, I perform the reduction in two steps.
+To solve that problem, the reduction is performed in two steps.

 ### First step: redex()

-The first step, `redex()`, applies those updated rewrite rules:
+The first step, `redex()`, applies these updated rewrite rules:

 ![](img/sk_local_rewrites_2x.png)

-They're similar to the ones I drawn before, but now they're actually local because ports on the neighborhoods of active pairs (i.e., P, Q, R and S) aren't affected.
-Instead, they keep pointing to the same location, but that location now points to where they should point.
+They are similar to the rules presented before, but now they are actually local because ports on the neighborhoods of active pairs (i.e., P, Q, R and S) aren't affected.
+Instead, they keep pointing to the same location, which in turn points to where they should point.
 Consequently, rewritten nodes can't be erased yet: instead, they are kept on memory as temporary "redirection nodes".

 ### Second step: visit()